iCliniq Logo

 Published At October 17, 2022

-CT (Computed tomography) urography or urogram is a medical imaging technique used to detect the function and abnormalities of the urinary tract, which includes the urinary bladder, kidneys, and ureter (a pair of tubes that carries urine from the kidneys to the bladder).
+CT (computed tomography) urography or urogram is a medical imaging technique used to detect the function and abnormalities of the urinary tract, which includes the urinary bladder, kidneys, and ureter (a pair of tubes that carries urine from the kidneys to the bladder).
 CT urography is commonly used in the diagnosis of conditions such as hematuria, kidney or gall bladder stones, and cancer of the urinary tract.
+It is usually a painless procedure and causes minor harm to the overall body.

 How Does CT Urography Produce Images on the Screen?

-Computed tomography utilizes X-rays to visualize the internal body structures, which are then processed into images by a computer.
-Once the patient is within the CT unit, these X-rays rotate around the body, providing an array of images.
-The advantage of this procedure is the ability to produce images from multiple angles.
+Computed tomography takes the help of X-rays in order to capture images of internal body parts, which are afterward computed by a computer.
+The moment the patient is inside the CT unit, these X-rays circle the body and yield a series of images.
+The merit of this technique lies in generating images in multiple directions.
 The images created are two-dimensional, which the computer processes and arranges to obtain three-dimensional pictures of the urinary tract.

 What Factors Should Be Considered While Recommending CT Urography in Hematuria Patients?